jondot/groundcontrol/README.md

 $ cd groundcontrol-v0.0.1/
 ```

-Run Ground Control with a simple command.
+Run Ground Control with a simple command (you should have `config.json.sample` there for a quick start).

 ```
 $ ./groundcontrol -config myconfig.json